gboyd068/obsidian-swiftlatex-render/README.md

 **Q: How can I solve package.sty is not found?**

-**A:** If you are getting package not found errors, it is possible that the package you want is not available at https://texlive2.swiftlatex.com/ .
+**A:** If you are getting package not found errors, please raise an issue.
-If this happens, you can download the `package.sty` file and place it in the package cache directory, which is `.obsidian/swiftlatex-render-cache/package-cache` by default.
+In the meantime, you can download the `package.sty` file and place it in the package cache directory, which is `.obsidian/swiftlatex-render-cache/package-cache` by default.
 After restarting obsidian, this package will be available to the compiler.

 **Q: Why do pdfs created with the `latex` codeblock not appear when I export to pdf?**